The rise and rise of procurement

 Take invoices, for example.
 A supplier’s presumption of 30-day payment terms, when a business usually pays to 120-day timescales, soon causes ruffled feathers.
 That’s why Tungsten Network provides an online platform so buyers and suppliers can clearly see when payments are due to be made.

 It’s this transparency that is the essence of sound procurement – and something many businesses are waking up to, in particular those in the SME bracket.
-In recent research published by Tungsten Network, the majority believe procurement plays a more important role than sales and marketing.
+In research published by Tungsten Network, the majority believe procurement plays a more important role than sales and marketing.

 In fact, the survey revealed startling figures on the amount of money SMEs believe they could save by shopping around for better deals.
 Some 28 per cent thought they could save between £5,000 and £20,000, while 15 per cent thought they could save up to £50,000.
 Based on these average estimates, each SME could save £19,663 each year.